ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }

 ```
 The command should now work, and pressing the `submit` button should have the same effect as it did before.
 We can now explore some additional functionalities.
+You can check it out now in the CKEditor 5 Inspector.

+{@img assets/img/abbreviation-part3-1.png Screenshot of the CKEditor 5 inspector showing the 'addAbbreviation' command.}

 ### Refreshing the state

 Thanks to the command's {@link module:core/command~Command#refresh `refresh()`} method, we can observe the state and the value of our command not just when the user presses the button, but whenever any changes are made in the editor.
-We'll use this to check if the user's selection has an abbreviation model attribute already.
+We will use this to check if the user's selection has an abbreviation model attribute already.

 Before we do that, let's check if the command can be used at all on a given selection.
 If the user selects an image, the command should be disabled.
 Let's check if our `abbreviation` attribute is allowed in the schema, using its {@link module:engine/model/schema~Schema#checkAttributeInSelection `checkAttributeInSelection()`} method.